 For dogs, fasting for a short period (12-24 hours) is an option.
 Cats do not do well with fasting so avoid this method with kitties.

-- Cooking boneless raw food meals can make it more aromatic and appetizing.
-If your pet is not interested raw meat, he may not recognise it as food yet.
+Cooking boneless raw food meals can make it more aromatic and appetizing.
+If your pet is not interested raw meat, he may not recognize it as food yet.
 Try searing it in a pan for a minute or two to release more of a scent to entice the appetite.

-- Cats naturally habituate on their food it can be challenging to get them to try something new.
-Try wiping a bit of raw on their paw – your cat will have to lick it off and will start to familiarize wit the new flavor
+Cats naturally habituate on their food it can be challenging to get them to try something new.
+Try wiping a bit of raw on their paw – your cat will have to lick it off and will start to familiarize with the new flavor.

 Learn more about feeding picky pets A Guide to Feeding Your Picky Cat (Works for Dogs Too)